Key takeaways

 - Income requirements are flexible.
 With some HEA providers, such as Unlock, there is no income requirement, making the HEA more attractive to retirees, self-employed individuals, and others who do not have full-time traditional jobs or income.

 - Immediate cash.
 You’ll receive cash right away – cash that you can use for any reason you wish.
-(Note that Unlock does have some qualifications for use for customers with credit scores lower than 549.

 Is a home equity agreement right for you?